AdobeDocs/workfront.pt-BR/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-edit-views.md

  </tbody>
 </table>

-Para obter mais detalhes sobre as informações nesta tabela, consulte [Requisitos de acesso na documentação do Workfront](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).
+Para obter mais detalhes sobre as informações contidas nesta tabela, consulte [Requisitos de acesso na documentação do Workfront](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).
 +++

-## Criar ou personalizar um modo de exibição
+## Create or customize a view

-O processo de criação ou personalização de uma view difere dependendo se você está criando ou personalizando uma view padrão ou uma view Quadro.
+The process for creating or customizing a view differs depending on whether you are creating or customizing a standard view or a Board view.

-### Criar ou personalizar um modo de exibição padrão {#create-or-customize-a-standard-view}
+### Create or customize a standard view {#create-or-customize-a-standard-view}

 Você pode criar uma nova view-padrão ou personalizar uma view-padrão existente criada anteriormente.